What is an ADR licence?

 How do I get an ADR certificate?

-To obtain your ADR vocational certification you must complete the required ADR Classes for the type of hazardous goods you will be transporting, this can range from our single courses that cover Explosives (Class 1), Radioactive (Class 7) for example, through to our full ADR Classes 1-9 course.
+To obtain your ADR vocational certification you must complete the required ADR Classes for the type of hazardous goods you will be transporting, this can range from our single courses that cover Explosives (Class 1), Radioactive (Class 7) for example, through to our All Classes 1-9 course.

 You must get your certification before you transport any dangerous goods by road.

-All drivers of vehicles carrying dangerous goods must attend an approved basic ADR training course.
-These courses equip drivers with information and tools so that they:
+All drivers of vehicles carrying dangerous goods must attend an approved ADR training course.
+These courses equip drivers with the required information so that they:

 - Are aware of the hazards in the carriage of dangerous goods